jupyter/jupyter.github.io/security.md

    IT team to decide and enforce policies as all the data is controlled by your IT team.

- - If each user deploy on their own machine, then it's up to how each user uses Jupyter and the method they used to install Jupyter.
+ - If each user deploys on their own machine, then it's up to how each user uses Jupyter and the method they used to install Jupyter.

 ### Jupyter.org/try